On the Differentiability of the Solution to Convex Optimization Problems: Introduction

 \section{Introduction}

 Many engineering problems can be formulated as convex optimization problems and solved numerically.
 Once an optimization problem is specified, it is common for each instance of the problem to be different, \ie, the objective function and constraints depend on situational problem data.
 For example, in linear regression, the problem depends on the data matrix at hand.
-It can be useful, then, in many cases, to characterize the sensitivity of the solution (of the optimization problem being solved) to pertubations of the problem data.
-The optimization problem might also depend upon pre-specified hyperparameters, and in that case it can be useful to characterize the sensitivity of the solution to perbuations of the hyperparameters.
+It can be useful, in many cases, to characterize the sensitivity of the solution (of the optimization problem being solved) to perturbations of the problem data.
+The optimization problem might also depend upon pre-specified hyperparameters, and in that case it can be useful to characterize the sensitivity of the solution to perturbations of the hyperparameters.

-In this paper, we show how one can form the Jacobian matrix of the solution to a parameterized convex optimization problem with respect to its parameters.
+In this paper, we show how one can form the Jacobian matrix of the function that maps parameters to a solution in a parametrized convex optimization problem.
 This calculation requires several assumptions that are satisfied by many practical problems of interest.
 We will also see that calculating the Jacobian can be fast compared to solving the actual optimization problem, provided one has already solved the problem.